-This project is based on a documentary animation by Avishkar Chhetri in regards of a brief from the Wellcome Collection, part of Royal College of Art MA animation course and independent artists, musicians, composers and activists to bring awareness of the issues of the Bhutanese Refugees and consequently all displaced individuals.
+This project is based on a documentary animation by Avishkar Chhetri in regards of a brief from the Wellcome Collection, part of the Royal College of Art MA animation course and independent artists, musicians, composers and activists to bring awareness of the issues of the Bhutanese Refugees and consequently all displaced individuals.

-Bhutan is located in South Asia as a relatively small nation in the Himalayas and as an inherent monarchy, they adhere their beliefs and political structure from the King and Queen from the current Wangchuck dynasty as of 1907.
+Bhutan is located in South Asia as a relatively small nation in the Himalayas and as an inherent monarchy, they adhere to their beliefs and political structure from the King and Queen from the current Wangchuck dynasty as of 1907.
 Furthermore, their nationhood is rudimentarily based on Tibetan Drukpa heritage and recognise the cultural heritage of Mahayana Buddhism in Bhutan’s governance.
-The government is cautious of it's rapidly shrinking self-reliance and consciously aware of the dangers of outside influences of globalisation and westernisation.
-One important export being Hydro-Electric trade to India.
+The government is cautious of its rapidly shrinking self-reliance and consciously aware of the dangers of outside influences of globalisation and westernisation.
+One important export is the Hydro-Electric trade to India.
 Bhutan remains strongly as a singular identifiable nation.
 To be in Bhutan and Bhutanese there is a strict definition.